S

 Name: Sapphire comes from the Greek word “sappheiros,” meaning “blue”.
 The term sapphire denotes the blue colors of corundum.
 The name “fancy sapphire” is also applied to any corundum that is not blue or a shade of red which would not qualify as a ruby.

-Family Group: Sapphire is the blue variety of corundum.
+Variety: blue variety of corundum.

 Color: It gets its color from iron and titanium and has a color range from pure blue, cornflower blue, greenish-blue, and violet-blue.
 Today, the most sought-after shade of sapphire is a strong vivid velvety blue to violet-blue in medium to medium-dark tones.